Updated June, 2021

 7. Dress With Confidence

 Most importantly, you want to feel good about your interview outfit.
 When you’re confident, it will transcend into your energy and behavior.
-Whether you’re walking down the street or into a boardroom, what you wear says something about who you are, and you should be proud about the accomplishments that led you here.
+Whether you’re walking down the street, into a boardroom, or hop on a call, what you wear says something about who you are, and you should be proud about the accomplishments that led you here.
 Radiate a positive attitude, and you’ll make a profound impression with the interviewer.

 Want help preparing for a job interview?
 Ivy Exec’s coaches can help!